plmrlnsnts/http-extended/README.md

     ]);
 ```

-Now, here is another way of constructing the request using the fluent interface provided by this package.
+Now, here is another way of constructing the request *"fluently"*.

 ```php
 use Plmrlnsnts\HttpExtended\Http;